Lindsay Lohan Was Punched in the Face on Instagram Live After Accosting a Family

 The incident reportedly occurred in Moscow.

-While the most recent photos of Lohan place her in Paris for Fashion Week, TMZ reported that Lohan was livestreaming from Moscow, Russia when she hopped out of her car and began speaking to the family.
+While the most recent photos of Lohan place her in Paris for Fashion Week, TMZ reported that Lohan was livestreaming from Moscow, Russia, when she hopped out of her car and began speaking to the family.

 “Hey everyone, I just want to show you a family that I met,” Lohan said, according to Time.
 “A Syrian refugee family that I’m really worried about.
 They really need help.”

 The family was homeless and sleeping outside.
-She began urging them to get into her car with her.
+She began urging them to get into the car with her.

 She spoke to the family in Arabic and English.

 According to People, Lohan believed that the family she began following was a family of Syrian refugees.
 She can be heard in the video speaking in both Arabic and English.
-She offered the children in the family to go with her to watch TV and movies.
+She asked the children in the family to go with her to watch TV and movies.
 When they kept walking away, Lohan got angry.
 She began yelling at the family in both Arabic and English, though she had an odd accent when she spoke English.

-She can be heard saying “Hey kids!” then “you’re ruining Arab culture by doing this.”
+She can be heard saying “Hey kids!” then, “you’re ruining Arab culture by doing this.”

 Lohan kept following the family.